-The INSTEAD OF DELETE triggers are fired before the execution starts.
-So, you can use this trigger to store the values in other table before the delete option, or perform some operation, or deleting different table etc. In this article we will show you, How to write the INSTEAD OF DELETE Triggers in SQL Server with example.
+The SQL INSTEAD OF DELETE trigger is fired before the execution starts.
+So, you can use this trigger to store the values in another table before the delete option, or perform some operation, or deleting different table etc. In this article, we will show you, How to write the INSTEAD OF DELETE Triggers in SQL Server with an example.

-For this demonstration, We are going to use the tables that we shown below.
-As you can see from the below screenshot that our Employee table holds 14, and our task is to create an INSTEAD OF DELETE TRIGGER on this Employee table.
+For this demonstration, We are going to use the tables that we have shown below.
+As you can see from the below screenshot that our Employee table holds 14.
+Here, our task is to create an INSTEAD OF DELETE TRIGGER on this Employee table.
 And by using this trigger, we want to restrict the delete operation

 Employee Table Audit also holds the same 14 records, along with the Server Instance name, Server name, and Insert Time (Audit Information).

-NOTE: SQL Instead of Delete Triggers can be created in Tables, and Views.
-In general, we us these triggers on Views
+NOTE: SQL Instead of Delete Triggers can be created in Tables and Views.
+In general, we use these triggers on Views

 Instead Of DELETE Triggers in SQL Server Example

-In this example we will show you, How to create an Instead of delete Triggers in SQL Server.
-For instance, if you want to restrict the users from deleting the records in original table, and you want those logs in another historical table then you can use this trigger.
+In this example, we will show you, How to create an Instead of delete Triggers in SQL Server.
+For instance, if you want to restrict the users from deleting the records in the original table, and you want those logs in another historical table then you can use this trigger.

-It means, when the user delete any Employee table record then trigger will delete those records from audit table, and kept the Employee table unchanged.
+It means when the user deletes any Employee table record then trigger will delete those records from the audit table, and kept the Employee table unchanged.

 -- Example for INSTEAD OF DELETE Triggers in SQL Server USE [SQL Tutorial] GO CREATE TRIGGER InsteadOfDELETETriggerExample on [EmployeeTable] INSTEAD OF DELETE AS MERGE [EmployeeTableAudit] AS AuditTab USING (SELECT * FROM DELETED) AS Emp ON AuditTab.ID = emp.ID WHEN MATCHED THEN DELETE; PRINT 'We Successfully Fired Our First INSTEAD OF DELETE Triggers in SQL Server.'
 GO